 Skill #6.
 Commitment to Learning

 Any field that ties directly to caring for others is constantly evolving.
-There are new studies that are published, research trials that are conducted, and new information made available to the public.
-If you are going to enter this field, having a commitment towards learning for the rest of your life is a prerequisite.
-While it can be difficult to keep on top of everything, you will still need to have at least a general understanding of what is changing in your field so you can have better outcomes for those who entrust you with guidance.
+New studies are published, research trials are conducted, and new information is available to the public.
+If you are going to enter this field, committing to learning for the rest of your life, this would be a prerequisite.
+While it can be challenging to keep on top of everything, you will still need a general understanding of what is trending in your field to have better outcomes for those who entrust you with guidance and a healthy being.

 Skill #7.
 Organization

-When it comes to transcribing and analyzing research data, which can be very heavy in specific cases, you will need to understand how to be organized.
-There will be a lot of information that will be thrown your way, from new research studies to the data of your clients.
+When transcribing and analyzing research data, which can be very heavy in specific cases, you must understand how to be organized.
+There will be much information that will be thrown your way, from new research studies to the data of your clients.
 Having a way to organize everything will ease this potential burden.
 This is also essential for doing your job efficiently.

 Skill #8.
 Emotional Stability

-The best psychologists have control over their emotions and have a deep, embedded emotional stability.
-Every day, you may hear very disturbing stories.
-Certain psychological disorders can lead certain people to have suicidal tendencies, disturbing thoughts, and other potentially frightening scenarios.
-Keeping your wits about you is important so you can professionally conduct your practice.
+Ethical psychologists have control over their emotions and have deep, rooted emotional stability.
+Certain psychological disorders can lead certain people to have tendencies that might make them think of ways to unalive themselves, disturbing thoughts, and other potentially alarming scenarios.
+Keeping yourself focused and serene is vital to conduct your practice professionally.

 Skill #9.
 Listening

-Listening, particularly active listening, is extremely important, especially when it comes to counseling and coming up with therapeutic interventions to help clients in your care.
-Any information that comes from a client is pertinent to finding a way to improve their condition.
+Listening, particularly active listening, is extremely important, especially when counseling and developing therapeutic interventions to help clients in your care.
+Any information from a client is relevant to finding a way to improve their condition.

 Skill #10.
 Compassion

-Finally, psychologists must have a sense of compassion embedded within their character.
-Being empathetic can improve communication and the relationship that you will be establishing.
+Finally, psychologists must have a sense of compassion rooted within their character.
+Being empathetic will improve communication and the relationship that you will be establishing.

 Florida National University’s Bachelor of Science Degree in Psychology